Trajectory-aware Shifted State Space Models for Online Video Super-Resolution: Related Work

 \subsection{State Space Models}

-State space models~\cite{gu2021efficiently,gu2023mamba}, e.g., Mamba, have been widely employed in vision tasks~\cite{liu2024vmamba,zhu2024vision} due to their linear computational complexity and ability to model global dependencies.
-Mamba typically converts 2D images into 1D tokens through scanning~\cite{qiao2024vl,shi2025vmambair}, resulting in spatial continuity loss inherent to images.
-More recently, advanced scanning techniques have emerged to address this issue, such as bidirectional scanning~\cite{hu2024zigma,shi2025vmambair}, cross scanning~\cite{liu2024vmamba}, continuous 2D scanning~\cite{yang2024plainmamba}, and local scanning~\cite{huang2024localmamba}.
+State space models~\citep{gu2021efficiently,gu2023mamba}, e.g., Mamba, have been widely employed in vision tasks~\citep{liu2024vmamba,zhu2024vision} due to their linear computational complexity and ability to model global dependencies.
+Recently, some Mamba-based methods are proposed for image/video super-resolution.
+For example, MambaIR~\citep{guo2024mambair}, and MambaIRv2~\citep{guo2025mambairv2} used Mamba to achieve the global receptive field.
+TAMambaIR~\citep{peng2025directing} introduced a texture-aware state space model to focus on textures regions for improving SR quality.
+VSRM~\citep{tran2025vsrm} proposed the spatial-to-temporal Mamba and the temporal-to-spatial Mamba to ability of spatio-temporal aggregation.
+MamEVSR~\citep{xiao2025event} proposed a interleaved Mamba and a cross modality Mamba to interleave tokens and further leverage spatio-temporal information to capture finer details.
+Typically, Mamba converts 2D images into 1D tokens through scanning~\citep{qiao2024vl,shi2025vmambair}, resulting in spatial continuity loss inherent to images.
+To enhance the ability of Mamba, some advanced scanning techniques have emerged to address this issue, such as bidirectional scanning~\citep{hu2024zigma,shi2025vmambair}, cross scanning~\citep{liu2024vmamba}, continuous 2D scanning~\citep{yang2024plainmamba}, and local scanning~\citep{huang2024localmamba}.
 To the best of our knowledge, the use of Mamba has not yet been investigated for the online video super-resolution task.
-Unlike existing Mamba-based works, we introduce sophisticated shift operations for Hilbert scannings to enhance the ability of Mamba to maintain local spatial continuity.
+Unlike existing Mamba-based works~\citep{xiao2025event,tran2025vsrm} that neglect the local spatial continuity of Mamba, we introduce sophisticated shift operations for Hilbert scannings to enhance the ability of Mamba to maintain local spatial continuity, improving the online VSR performance with high efficiency.